From A Wiki of Ice and Fire

-There was also a drought that lasted at least two years, causing many smallfolk to leave their lands in search of somewhere the rain still fell.
+Around the same time, a drought began that lasted a little more than a year, causing many smallfolk to leave their lands in search of somewhere the rain still fell.
 Bloodraven ordered them to return to their own lands but few obeyed.
 Indeed they blamed Bloodraven, cursing him as a kinslayer.
 Many of them became robbers.
 Prices increased as trade dwindled, and it was widely held that travel was less safe under Aerys's reign then it had been under that of his father.

-Around 211AL Lord Dagon Greyjoy raided the western coast, including Fair Isle, the shipping of the Arbor, and the village of Little Dosk in the Reach.
-Lord Beron Stark called his banners to repulse the ironmen from the Stony Shore, while the Lannisters built ships to strike at the Iron Islands.
-During all of this Bloodraven kept his eye on Tyrosh where the surviving sons of Daemon lay in exile with Bittersteel and his Golden Company.
+In 211AC Lord Dagon Greyjoy raided the western coast, including Fair Isle, the shipping of the Arbor, and the village of Little Dosk in the Reach.
+By 212AC, Lord Beron Stark had called his banners to repulse the ironmen from the Stony Shore, while the House Lannister was building ships to strike at the Iron Islands.
+During all of this Bloodraven kept his eye on Tyrosh where Bittersteel remained with the surviving sons of Daemon Blackfyre, in exile.
 Victarion Greyjoy recalls that, "...even Dagon could not defeat the dragons", suggesting that the Targaryens did eventually intervene.